Visiting Paraty, Brazil

 These days the biggest threats to the people in the town are sunburn and the possibility of falling off a bike.

 There’s not a whole lot to do in Paraty so people pass their time on the beach, cycling, kayaking or walking through the historic centre.
+There are a few ideas here you might find interesting:

 It’s one of those holiday destinations that allows people to be as active or inactive as they want.